‘Outcome’ reached in trial of Kim Potter over the shooting of Daunte Wright

 It will be read out in the courtroom between 1:30pm and 2pm local time.

-The statement specifically used the word “outcome” and not verdict, so it is unclear if the jury has reached an unanimous decision on the two manslaughter charges.
+The statement specifically used the word “outcome” and not verdict, so it is unclear if the jury has reached an unanimous decision on the two manslaughter charges, which together carry a maximum sentence of up to 25 years.

 “A trial outcome has been reached and will be read on the record today between 1:30 pm and 2 pm,” the statement said.